Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Alternative MILP Reformulation for Risk-adjustable DRCC with Binary Variables

 \section{Alternative MILP Reformulation for Risk-adjustable DRCC with Binary Variables}

-When all the decision variables are pure binary, i.e., $\mathcal X\subset \{0,1 \}^d$, \citet{zhang2022building} developed a MILP reformulation.
+When all the decision variables are pure binary, i.e., $\mathcal X\subset \{0,1 \}^d$, \citet{zhang2022building} developed a MILP-base reformulation.
 The reformulation uses a binary variable $o_{jk}$ to identify the critical indices $j$ and $k$ following the similar idea as in Section \ref{sec:continuous}.

 There are bilinear terms $o_{jk}x_\ell, \alpha o_{jk}$ and trilinear term $o_{jk}\alpha x_\ell$ in constraint \eqref{eq:soc-milp}.
 When the decisions $x_\ell, \ \ell=1,\ldots,d$ are pure binary, they can all be linearized using McCormick inequalities \citep{mccormick1976computability}.
 The alternative MILP reformulation is as follows.